 Plan for the Future

 It’s not always easy to plan for the future, but when a loved one passes away, it can be even more difficult.
 If you are left with an inheritance, there are certain taxes that you may need to pay.
 An attorney can advise you of these and help you plan accordingly for when you file taxes.
-Plus, a probate attorney can help you draft your own will to plan for you and your family’s future.
+Plus, a probate attorney can help you draft your own will to prepare for you and your family’s future.

 Contact a Baton Rouge probate lawyer today at Theus Law Offices for help saving time and money, avoiding mistakes, protecting your assets, and planning for the future.